abhilashsethi/abhilashsethi/README.md

 # 👋 Hello, I'm Abhilash!

 Welcome to my coding corner!
 I'm a passionate developer currently immersed in the world of Next.js projects.
-As I journey through the realms of web development, I'm also diving deep into the intricacies of Node.js, MongoDB, and Express.
+As I journey through the realms of web development, I'm also diving deep into the intricacies of Node.js, MongoDB,NestJs and Express.

 ## 🔭 Currently Working On